KOY: KOY

 In 1999, so that AMFM (the renamed Chancellor) could acquire more Phoenix stations, KGME (1360 AM), a sports talk station, was sold off.
 Its programming and call sign then moved to the 550 frequency, with KOY and its nostalgia format moving to 1230 to replace KISO.
 In the process, the 1230 frequency inherited the legacy of the second-oldest surviving radio station in Arizona, which signed on 550 as KFCB before taking the KOY calls in 1929.

 The adult standards format, which had started on 550 in 1988, ended its 25-year run in Phoenix in 2013.
 That August, KOY's format flipped to business and money programs, relying on syndicated shows from Bloomberg Radio and paid brokered programming.
-The next year, the station revamped its talk lineup, adding more non-business conservative shows from co-owned Premiere Networks and other suppliers, and rebranded as "KFYI 2", an extension of KFYI.
+The next year, the station revamped its talk lineup, adding more non-business conservative talk shows from co-owned Premiere Networks and other suppliers, and rebranded as "KFYI 2", an extension of KFYI.

 On September 14, 2017, KOY changed its format from conservative talk to Regional Mexican music, branded as "93.7 El Patrón".
 Programming began to be simulcast on low-power FM translator K229DB at 93.7 MHz.